Is the Seventh-day Sabbath binding on God’s people?

 The best book I read defending the new covenant Sabbath is by a former SDA pastor:

 SDA authors make compelling arguments for the Seventh day Sabbath and pastor Dale Ratzlaff for the new covenant Sabbath (not the seventh-day Sabbath).
 However, based on a restudy of the Bible covenants, I have come to the following conclusion.

 I believe the new covenant which Christians are under doesn’t restate or command people to keep the seventh-day Sabbath (you will see the reason for this).
-Neither does it forbid keeping it.
-However, it teaches us not to judge (make people feel guilty) regarding the Sabbath day or day you worship.

 Follow me, and see what the Bible really teaches.